 For “hands-off” investors that don’t want to handle the daily investing decisions and portfolio rebalancing, some of these apps can manage your entire account.

 Regardless of your investment background and strategy, these apps can help you maximize your returns at the lowest possible cost.
-You still may have to pay trading commissions ($4.95 or less usually), but you can still save hundreds of dollars a year by avoiding brokerage fees and investing in funds with very low expense ratios.

 What to Expect from Free Investing Apps